binbash23/p/README.md

 I use the sqlite database to store the accounts (after I encrypt them).
 This is nice because you can use any sqlite browser to open the database and do whatever you want: use sql, import export stuff, do bulk changes...<br>
 Just decrypt all accounts before opening the database with the sqlite browser by setting an empty password and you then have a cleartext password database to browse through.<br>
 Just make shure to encrypt the account after this by changing the password again to a non empty string.

+### Help

+For help just type help in the pshell or start p.exe like "p.exe -h"